MileHacker Logo

 Water Sports & Activities

 Swimming and sunbathing at Tangier Beach, Plage Achakar, and Dalia Beach.
-Seasonal activities like jet skiing and banana boat rides may be available at Tangier Beach during summer.
+Seasonal things to do like jet skiing and banana boat rides may be available at Tangier Beach during summer.

 Adventure Sports